 With the purchase of any of their mattress models, Amerisleep includes a risk-free, 100-night sleep trial.
 During this trial period, customers can try their new mattress within the comfort of their own home— we recommend trying it for at least 30 days to allow the body to properly adjust to a new sleep surface.
-If the customer is not happy with the mattress, Amerisleep will arrange to have the mattress picked up and donated to a local charity.
+If the customer is not happy with the mattress after 30 nights, Amerisleep will issue a full refund.

 Each Amerisleep mattress comes with a 20-year warranty.
 The warranty protects against any manufacturing defects that could cause the foam to crack and sagging greater than 0.75 inches.
 Our warranty is one of the best in the mattress industry.

 What Can Customers Expect in a Budget Mattress?

 Finding a good-quality mattress under $1000 is possible.
 Many mattress companies, especially bed in a box mattress brands, are able to offer customers higher-quality materials at lower prices by cutting out the middleman (retailers and salesman who house and sell their products).
 Stick to your budget, check the material quality, look for cooling features, and consider your current body weight and preferred sleep position.

 Potential buyers can purchase a good-quality mattress for $1000 that will last between 7 to 9 years.
 Any mattress that costs less than $500 won’t be as durable— materials are more likely to break down after a couple of years of regular use, leading to sagging.
 Low-cost mattresses may last between 1 to 3 years, so spending those extra dollars for a better quality mattress may be worth it in the long run.

 When looking for quality among low-cost beds, look at the foam’s density and ILD rating and the coil’s gauge and count (if applicable).